Research

 Rainout shelters used in TX experiments

 Historical contingencies in how soil microbes respond to a change in the environment can make processes such as soil respiration less predictable from contemporary environmental conditions.
 To understand how prior climate controls current microbial community function, we examine the drivers of historical contingencies using soils from across environmental gradients and experimental climate manipulations.
 Based on a decade of study across a steep precipitation gradient in central Texas, we found that soil microorganisms from historically drier and wetter habitats responded to moisture differently.
 In drier vs. wetter regions, microbial respiration was less sensitive to moisture, meaning microbes respired ~50% less in wet soils.
 Legacies persisted when we tried to force a change by exposing the soils to extreme wet and dry rainfall over 4.5 years.
 These results directly contradict current ecosystem carbon cycling models, which assume that all microorganisms everywhere respond instantaneously to a change in the environment.
 Our current focus of this work includes sampling experiments in the global DroughtNet Research Coordination Network to determine the generality of climate legacies on soil microbes, by sampling both ambient conditions and drought effects in forests, grasslands, and deserts worldwide.
+Initial results suggest that climate legacies constrain the soil respiration response to moisture globally, and that this persists even after 6 years of extreme drought.
 This project is supported by the NSF.